Read This First

 Prompt 2: Take the question of whether a good night’s sleep is correlated with or causes better scores on tests taken the next day.
 Design 2 experiments.
 The first designed to show merely a correlation, and the second designed to show causation.

-The central claim is this: To explore the relationship between a good night’s sleep and test scores, we can design two different experiments: one to demonstrate correlation and another to establish causation.
+In plain terms: To explore the relationship between a good night’s sleep and test scores, we can design two different experiments: one to demonstrate correlation and another to establish causation.

 Objective